jmkokko/nysset-slack/README.md

-# Skeleton project for Swagger
+# Swagger based REST server to respond to Slack slash commands